 Cracked or Broken

 Fermenting chlorella softens the cell wall, but doing so doesn’t unleash the abundance of minerals and vitamins inside.
-The main difference between fermented chlorella vs broken cell wall chlorella is that the latter penetrates the cell wall.
-Therefore, broken cell wall chlorella benefits outweigh the first method.
+The main difference between fermented chlorella vs. broken cell wall chlorella is that the latter penetrates the cell wall.
+Therefore, the broken cell wall chlorella benefits outweigh the first method.

-Pulverized chlorella cell wall gives you access to chlorella’s full nutritional profile.
+The pulverized chlorella cell wall gives you access to chlorella’s full nutritional profile.
 The process involves eliminating most of the cell wall.
 It’s similar to milling wheat, which leaves all the nutrients available at peak levels for maximum absorption.
 At Sun Chlorella, we pulverize the cell wall using DYNO®-Mill.
-It’s a high-energy grinding mill designed to break the cell wall down into small pieces.
+A high-energy grinding mill breaks the cell wall into small pieces.

 We spray-dry our chlorella with hot air to avoid damage to its quality and nutrients.
 We test our product before and after the spray to ensure the quality and purity remain the same.

-Sun Chlorella’s pulverized chlorella comes in tablets or powder form.
+Sun Chlorella’s pulverized chlorella comes in tablet or powder form.